Types of Cerebral Palsy

 Spastic Hemiplegia

-Spastic hemiplegia affects the arms, hands, and legs, but usually on only one side of the body.
-Children with this condition tend to have typical intelligence but may face speech delays.
+Spastic hemiplegia typically affects just the arm hand on one side of the body legs are sometimes affected, Children with this condition tend to have typical intelligence but may face speech delays.

 Spastic Quadriplegia